ucl-pond/vtkSnap/README.md

 This is a little tool to make all that easier.
 It uses VTK (VTK-8.1.0 in particular).
 You have to download and install VTK first (via cmake and make), then use the vtkpython executable that is created in VTK_DIR/build/bin.

-There is only one Python file you need: vtkSnap.py is the help for it:
+There is only one Python file you need: vtkSnap.py

+Here is the help for it:

 ******************************************************************
 usage: vtkSnap.py [-h] [--Xrot X_ROT] [--Yrot Y_ROT] [--Zrot Z_ROT]